-While any physical activity and sport can provide teens with incredible benefits and opportunities, parents and teenage athletes must also be aware of the potential cons of competition and athleticism.
-Specifically, as teens engage in competitive events and team sports, their exposure to peer-pressure and anxiety may certainly increase.
-For example, as The Associated Press,
+While any physical activity and sport can provide teens with incredible benefits and opportunities, parents and teenage athletes must also be aware of the potential downfalls of competition and athleticism.
+As teens engage in competitive events and team sports, their exposure to peer-pressure and anxiety may increase with the need to win.

-restriction, leading to incredibly dangerous physical consequences.
-As wrestlers are forced to either gain or lose weight in order to compete in their desired weight class, many wrestlers engage in restrictive dieting that often involves severe caloric deprivation paired with an excessive pattern of cardio exercise to quickly, and dangerously, burn off body fat and weight.
-While the weight-gain and loss practices of wrestling are often considered to be a more drastic example of the dangers of athletics, any teen who feels suppressed by the pressures of competition may choose to engage in practices that can be harmful in order to win and encounter athletic success.
+Furthermore, athletes can experience extreme physical pressures when too much is demanded from them, resulting in injuries from overuse or other physical ailments.
+As revealed in the article, “High School Wrestler Learned Training Dangers First Hand,” common wrestling practices can lead to dangerous physical consequences.
+Wrestlers are often forced to either gain or lose weight in order to compete in their desired weight class, which leads to restrictive dieting often involving severe caloric deprivation.
+This practice is paired with excessive cardio exercise that quickly, and dangerously, burns off body fat and weight.
+While these practices are often considered to be a more drastic example of the dangers of athletics, any teen who feels suppressed by the pressures of competition may choose to engage in harmful practices in order to win and encounter athletic success.

 How to Guide Teens to Safely Compete

-While teens may be subjected to some forms of potential danger, parents can help
+While teens may be subjected to some potential dangers from athletics, parents can help

-Also, as a teen is forced to balance the many obligations of both academia and athleticism during a sport season, teens’ grades may drop or their social interaction with friends may decrease.
-If this occurs, parents can always take advantage of the insight and experience of a teen’s coach.
-For example, if the teen of a concerned parent refuses to share their thoughts or issues or continues to decline in their school or behavior, parents can ask an experienced coach to speak with the teen, or can even ask the coach to keep an extra watch on the struggling athlete.
-Oftentimes, if the concern is valid and realized, coaches will force teens to sit out during games or competitions until their health, attitude, and safety is improved and ensured.
+Teens may find it very difficult to strike a balance with the many obligations of both academia and athleticism during a sports season, so it is important for parents to help teens handle the stress and frustrations that may occur.
+Teens’ grades may drop or their social interaction with friends may decrease, and if this occurs, parents can always take advantage of the insight and experience of a teen’s coach if they need assistance.
+For example, if the teen refuses to share thoughts or issues or continues to decline in school or behavior, parents can ask an experienced coach to monitor or speak with the teen.
+Oftentimes, if the concern is valid and realized, coaches will force teens to sit out during games or competitions until health, attitude, and safety is improved and ensured.